terminological/r6-generator/README.md

 It is a multi-module Maven project containing a code generation framework allowing Java libraries to be used in R.

-Beyond this README, the best source of documentation is in the example [documenation project](https://github.com/terminological/r6-generator-docs).
+Beyond this README, the best source of documentation is in the example [documentation project](https://github.com/terminological/r6-generator-docs).

 ## Rationale